hsoewito/Notes/README.md

-# This Repository contains various notes related to git
+# This Repository contains various notes for git

 ## The following are basic commands:
   * git add <filename> (to add a file)